kodadot/nft-gallery/CONTRIBUTING.md

 ### Avoiding stalled PRs

-When the issue is **converted to draft, and you don't reply within 24-48h**, we will close it and unassign you from the task to leave room for someone else to finish the PR who has more availability and codebase understanding.
+When the issue is **converted to a draft, and you don't reply within 24-48h**, we will close it and unassign you from the task to leave room for someone else to finish the PR who has more availability and codebase understanding.

 ### 🐞 Issues